Oriental workshop rugs:

 This kashan is the very example of this tradition.
 In the center, two sky blue and beige medallions are inserted in a navy blue medallion.
 Four spandrels, reminiscent of the central medallion, as well as borders with a 'herati' or 'samovari' (flower) motif frame the field of the deep red carpet, which consists of a multitude of flowers and foliage.

-Iranian Kurk* wool rug, cotton warp and weft, circa 1970.
+Iranian Kurk* wool rug, cotton warp and weft, circa 1950.
 Very good condition.
-The breakpoints have been restored in our workshop.
+Strong and durable mat.
+Beautiful patina.

 *Kurk wool: fine lamb wool collected by combing.
 Strong and durable wool.